Here I lie in my hospital bed

 There is an evolving flux between prescription opioid use and heroin use in urban areas.
 Ethnographic work from Montreal shows that individuals at risk for heroin use have begun shifting to injecting prescription opioids.
 Additional evidence from Baltimore and Washington State suggests a high prevalence of prescription abuse in injection drug using populations, often preceding heroin use.
 Interestingly, recent changes to the formulation of OxyContin, the brand name long-acting form of oxycodone, have been linked to a self-reported rise in heroin use.
 What these studies suggest is that prescription opioid misuse and heroin use are intertwined (Unick et al., 2013).

-It seems likely that young people are less concerned about the dangers of using these prescription drugs because they are widely used for legitimate purposes.
-Also, prescription psychotherapeutic drugs are now being advertised directly to the consumer, which implies that they are safe to use.
+Psychotherapeutic drugs now make up a significantly larger part of the overall U.S. drug problem than was true 10 to 15 years ago.
+This is in part because use increased for many prescription drugs over that period, and in part because use of a number of street drugs has declined substantially since the mid- to late-1990s.
+It seems likely that young people are less concerned about the dangers of using these prescription drugs outside of medical regimen because they are widely used for legitimate purposes.
+(Indeed, the low levels of perceived risk for sedatives and amphetamines observed among 12th graders illustrate this point.)
+Also, prescription psychotherapeutic drugs are now being advertised directly to the consumer, which implies that they are both widely used and safe to use.
 Fortunately, the use of most of these drugs has either leveled or begun to decline in the past few years.
 The proportion of 12th graders misusing any of these prescription drugs (eg, amphetamines, sedatives, tranquilizers, or narcotics other than heroin) in the prior year continued to decline in 2015 down from its high in 2005 (Johnston et al., 2015).

 Amphetamine use without a doctor’s orders—currently the second most widely used class of illicit drugs after marijuana—continued a gradual decline in 2015 in all grades, though the one-year declines did not reach statistical significance.
 Use of narcotics other than heroin without a doctor’s orders (measured only in 12th grade) also continued a gradual decline begun after 2009 (Johnston et al., 2015).